harley/auditable/README.md

 ## Demo

 I'm going to demo with the test models from the test suite.
-You probably want to use 'rails console' and test with the model that you want to audit.
+You probably want to use `rails console` and test with the model that you want to audit.

 For more details, I suggest you check out the test examples in the `spec` folder itself.